TIBCOSoftware/bcce-tas-scripts/readme.txt

-﻿Copyright (c) 2021 TIBCO Software Inc. All Rights Reserved
+Copyright (c) 2021 TIBCO Software Inc. All Rights Reserved

 +++++ About "Deployment Scripts for TIBCO BusinessConnect Container Edition and TIBCO AuditSafe" +++++